heow/compojure-cookies-example/README.md

                              8000 ; localhost or heroku?
                              (Integer/parseInt (System/getenv "PORT")))}) )
 ```

+After you check out the project, it's easy to see in action:

+> $ lein run -m example1

 ### TODO: Everything In Between ###

 * routes, really the WHY about routes